Bhagyashree-hegde2001/plan-for-the-day/README.md

 # plan-for-the-day
-A simple Todo list made using React.js
+A simple Todo list made using mainly React.js